 Previous GeneCards Identifiers for CLEC5A Gene

 This gene encodes a member of the C-type lectin/C-type lectin-like domain (CTL/CTLD) superfamily.
 Members of this family share a common protein fold and have diverse functions, such as cell adhesion, cell-cell signalling, glycoprotein turnover, and roles in inflammation and immune response.
 The encoded type II transmembrane protein interacts with dnax-activation protein 12 and may play a role in cell activation.
 Alternative splice variants have been described but their full-length sequence has not been determined. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CLEC5A Gene

 CLEC5A (C-Type Lectin Domain Containing 5A) is a Protein Coding gene.
+Diseases associated with CLEC5A include Dengue Virus.
 Among its related pathways are Innate Immune System and RET signaling.
-GO annotations related to this gene include carbohydrate binding and virus receptor activity.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and virus receptor activity.

 UniProtKB/Swiss-Prot for CLEC5A Gene

 Functions as a positive regulator of osteoclastogenesis.
 Cell surface receptor that signals via TYROBP.
 Regulates inflammatory responses.
 Acts as a key regulator of synovial injury and bone erosion during autoimmune joint inflammation (By similarity).
 Critical macrophage receptor for dengue virus serotypes 1-4.